Dullage/MarkdownToPublicLink/readme.md

 ## To Do
 * I'm unsure how robust the root image / file publishing is.
 It works fine in my specific setup but may need futher work in terms of identifying just those cases.
-* MDTPL_DATABASE_PATH currently requires a trailing slash.
-Ideally this would be added as required.
 * The default CSS needs some improvement.
 * Sub-folder support.